The “I Can’t Deal With Dinner” List: 30 Cheap Crockpot Dinners Busy Families Actually Make

 Acid at the end too.
 Tomatoes, vinegar, lime juice, and lemon juice all toughen bean skins the same way salt does.
 If a recipe has a lot of tomato, expect the beans to take an hour longer than they would in plain water.

-What I purchase: Camellia or Goya dried beans, which sell for about $2-$3 per pound, and I buy any color for the from-scratch versions.
+What I buy: Camellia or Goya dried beans (approximately $2–3 per pound) and I get any color for the from-scratch versions.
 For canned beans, use Bush’s or any grocery store brand.
-Make sure to drain and rinse them since the liquid in the can is both starchy and salty.
-One can of canned beans is approximately 1.5 cups.
-This is about the same as what 1/3 cup of dried beans yields when cooked.
+Don’t forget to drain and wash them because the liquid in the can is starchy and salty.
+One can of canned beans is about 1.5 cups.
+This is approximately the same as what 1/3 cup of dried beans yields when cooked.

 15) Teriyaki Meatballs